ExcitingSystems/DMPE/README.md

 ## Installation:

-> If you are specifically interested in reproducing the results from the `Vater2024` publication, you are kindly referred to: https://pypi.org/project/dmpe/0.1.3/
+> If you are specifically interested in reproducing the results from the [original preprint publication](https://www.techrxiv.org/users/839244/articles/1230076-differentiable-model-predictive-excitation-generating-optimal-data-sets-for-learning-of-dynamical-system-models), you are kindly referred to: https://pypi.org/project/dmpe/0.1.3/

-> Else, if you are specifically interested in reproducing the results from the `TBD` related publication, you are kindly referred to: https://pypi.org/project/dmpe/0.2.4/
+> Else, if you are specifically interested in reproducing the results from the [permanent magnet synchronous motor specific publication](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=11061126), you are kindly referred to: https://pypi.org/project/dmpe/0.2.4/

 Otherwise, the simplest way is using `Python >= 3.11`: